How shifting political landscapes affect the HR function and how to adapt to them

 The most carefully laid human resource plans can be affected by internal and external change anytime, so forecasting and flexibility are essential for effective planning and adapting as required.
 In order to do this, HR professionals must be aware of what’s going on within the company, the industry and the wider market in relation to the factors that influence change.
 More importantly, external political factors can have a significant impact on how the HR function manages diversity, workforce culture, and talent acquisition.
 Looking at external political factors and its impact on the workforce will help HR professionals plan for transformation.

-Politics & HR
+Politics and HR

 Economic Factors

 How much money is available for salaries, training, and equipment is the most immediate concern in human resource planning.
 However, external economics plays an equally critical role.
 For example, people don’t have as much money to spend in an economic downturn and tend to be much more selective in what they buy or services they use.
 This means some industries, such as those producing luxury items or non-essential services, sell less and may even have to lay off some staff.
 This, in turn, makes the local economy even more difficult.
-Building economic factors into the human resources plan helps to predict how many employees you will need and you can pay.
+Building economic factors into the human resources plan helps to predict how many employees you will need and how you can pay.
 Economic drivers are changing compensation models on a global scale.
-Whether they’re internal or external, these economic drivers have created some challenges for organizations who are trying to identify and retain top talent.
+Whether they’re internal or external, these economic drivers have created some challenges for organizations that are trying to identify and retain top talent.

 Socio-Political Factors